You may be able to get back the cost of that computer you're using for school on your income taxes.

 Education tax credits

-The government uses tax policy to encourage activities seen as being socially constructive, such as paying for education and saving for retirement.
-While the names and amounts vary, the IRS generally provides for some type of educational tax credit usable as an offset for qualifying tuition and related expenses.
+The government uses tax policy to encourage activities such as paying for education and saving for retirement.
+While the names and amounts vary, the IRS generally provides for some type of educational tax credit to help offset the costs of qualifying tuition and related expenses.

 Itemized deductions are different from tax credits.
 While a tax credit will reduce your taxes on a dollar-for-dollar basis, a deduction reduces your taxable income instead.
 That means tax credits will lower your overall tax bill by a larger amount, but itemized deductions can still help.

-If your computer does not qualify for any government educational tax credits, you may be able to use the expense as an itemized deduction instead.
+- For tax years prior to 2018, if your computer does not qualify for any educational tax credits, you may be able to claim the expense as an itemized deduction instead.

 If you are an educator using your computer for school purposes, take an itemized deduction for this expense.
 The IRS allows you to deduct a certain amount of unreimbursed educational expenses that can include computer equipment and software.